Student Accessibility Services

 To read more about AUC's disability policy, click here.

 Academic accommodations enable qualifying students with disabilities to perform as equals with their peer students.
-Students must register with SDS so staff can determine their eligibility for accommodations.
+Students must register with SAS so staff can determine their eligibility for accommodations.

 Academic accommodations include:

 Adjustments or modifications to the environment, curriculum presentation, or equipment that allow students with disabilities to gain access to content.

 Adjustments or modifications to the assignment format and presentation that allow students with disabilities to complete assigned tasks.